bio-hpc/ASGARD/README.md

 ./ASGARD.sh -f StudyCase2/ -p TARGET_QUERY
 ```

+Also, there is some optional parameters in case you want to modify the default configuration.
+  - Ligand group  [ Name of the group for the atoms you want to designate as the ligand ] <br />
+  - Reference structure  [ Structure used for the RMSD and RMSF calculations (.tpr or .gro formats)  ] <br />

 Launching some of the case studies to test the tool and understand its functionality is advisable.
 The case studies can be found at the following Zenodo link:

 https://doi.org/10.5281/zenodo.10213139